apache/cassandra-java-driver/CONTRIBUTING.md

     For an example of a Simulacron-based test, see `NodeTargetingIT`.
 * [CCM](https://github.com/pcmanus/ccm): launches actual Cassandra nodes locally.
 The `ccm` executable must be in the path.
+[Scylla CCM](https://github.com/scylladb/scylla-ccm) is a drop-in alternative that can also launch Scylla nodes.

-    You can pass a `-Dccm.version` system property to the build to target a particular Cassandra version (it defaults to 3.11.0). `-Dccm.directory` allows you to point to a local installation -- this can be a checkout of the Cassandra codebase, as long as it's built.
+    You can pass a `-Dccm.version` system property to the build to target a particular Cassandra version (it defaults to 3.11.0).
+With `-Dccm.scylla=true` Scylla CCM will target a particular Scylla version.

+   Setting `-Dccm.directory` allows you to point to a local installation
+    -- this can be a checkout of the Cassandra codebase, as long as it's built.
 See `CcmBridge` in the driver codebase for more details.